 There are 3 variants of engine ECU.
 The first two, BMSC and BMSCII are made by Hella with a 3rd made by Magneti Marelli called the BMSE introduced on the 2013 model.
 Little is known about the BMSE and firmware at this time.

-The engine sensors are largely the same between all models, the details are on the Engine Sensors page.
+The engine sensors are the same between all models including G650X, details are on the Engine Sensors page.

 The BMSC are comprised of a 5v Freescale 68000 processor and memory with 12v output stages for the fuel pump, 02 sensor, Fan and Tank Vent Valve.
 All program code, adaptions and fault codes are held in non volatile memory.